Are thoughts of food and weight taking up all of your time and energy?

 Our registered dietitian experts are here to help you.
 We provide care for individuals of all sizes, ages, races, ethnicities, genders and those in the LGBTQ community who need support from providers in a compassionate, non-judgmental space.

 Eating Disorder Recovery Blog Posts

 It is completely normal to have food preferences.
-Everyone does and it doesn't make you a finicky eater.
+Everyone doe!
+And it doesn't necessarily mean you are a finicky eater.
 It makes sense that there are foods out there that we like more than others, and that we may want to eat those foods over ones we don't like.
-But what happens if...
+But...